Chester, Montana: Arts and culture

-Recreation
+Parks and recreation

-Tiber Dam and Lake Elwell, 15 mi southwest of Chester, offer opportunities for boating, skiing, camping, picnicking, and both freshwater fishing and ice fishing.
+Lake Elwell, 15 mi southwest of Chester, offer opportunities for boating, skiing, camping, picnicking, and both freshwater fishing and ice fishing.
 Fishing and floating are also available on the Marias River downstream from Tiber Dam.
 The Sweet Grass Hills to the north are the highest elevation peaks east of Glacier Park within 30 mi of Highway 2.
 Hunting for deer, antelope, game birds, and elk is popular in the fall.

+During the summer, the city operates the swimming pool, provides certified swim lessons, and hosts an annual swim meet drawing competitors from around the state.
+The city park provides a pavilion, picnic and playground area, and restrooms.
+In the winter, there is an ice skating rink.

+Education

+CJI (Chester-Joplin-Inverness) School was formed in 2005 and competes in the Class C division of the Montana High School Association.